FlowAppPlatform/flow-platform-sdk/docs/classes/Port/README.md

 ### Adding variables to ports

-You can add variables to [ports](../Port/README.md) for output processng.
-For example, A component that does addition has one output variables on its result port - Result.
+You can add variables to [ports](../Port/README.md) for output processing.
+For example, A component that does addition has one output variable on its result port - Result.
 Here `variable` is an instance of [Variable](../Variable/README.md) class.

 ```
 port.addVariable(variable);
 ```

 Params:
-- variable is an instance of a [Variable](../Variable/README.md)] class.
+- variable is an instance of a [Variable](../Variable/README.md) class.

 Returns:
 - void